A B C D E F G H I J K L M N O P Q R S T U V W X Y Z [CLOSE]

 Which parts of the house are the most dangerous?

-• In older dwellings with lead-based paint, hazardous levels of lead in dust are usually found on window sills and wells and on outside surfaces close to the dwelling (steps and porch floors and ledges).
-Dirty carpets, rugs, and interior floors in older dwellings may also have hazardous levels of lead dust.
-Window sills, furniture, and carpets directly under vinyl miniblinds with lead often have hazardous levels of lead dust.
-Some lead-poisoned children also ingest lead paint chips or chew on vinyl miniblinds.
+• In older dwellings with lead-based paint (pre-1970), hazardous levels of lead in dust are usually found on window sills and wells and on outside surfaces close to the dwelling (steps and porch floors and ledges).
+Carpets, rugs, and interior floors in older dwellings may also have hazardous levels of lead dust.
+If someone works around lead, lead dust on their work shoes or clothes could be transferred to vehicle floor mats and seats, interior floors and carpets, furniture and outside surfaces.
+Window sills, furniture, and carpets directly under old vinyl miniblinds with lead often have hazardous levels of lead dust.
+Lead can be in soil near old houses.
+Some lead-poisoned children also ingest lead paint chips or chew on old vinyl miniblinds.

 If I think my house is contaminated, what do I do?